Skip to content

 • Always keep one battery charging.
 Batteries can break if they are fully discharged (“deep discharge”), but there’s no risk of damage from overcharging.

 • Keep the connectors dry.
 During cleaning, only the caps and electrodes should get wet.
-To protect the connectors, wrap them carefully in a towel or plastic bag.
+To protect the connectors, cover them with theor protective caps immediately after unplugging the electrode sets and wrap them carefully in a towel or plastic bag.

-• Avoid using hot air for drying.
+• Avoid using hot air for drying caps.
+Caps can be washed with mild detergent, but dry them by towel and lay flat.
 If you need to speed-dry a wet cap, you may use a blow dryer—but only with cold air.

 • Transfer your data after each session.
 For example, make sure to copy your data at the end of the day.
 The computers are regularly cleaned, and it’s your own responsibility to avoid data loss.